1854books/the1854project/README.md

 This book occasionally uses words whose meanings have changed over time, and in some cases remain actively debated.
-In almost every case, the editors have tried to trace traditional meanings—and highlight the ways Indology has shaped discourse.
+In almost every case, the editors have tried to trace traditional meanings—and highlight the ways Colonial Indology has shaped discourse.

 ## Epigraph